edgararturocastrejon/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+<p> This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket. <p/>
+  This is a continuation of the https://github.com/edgararturocastrejon/osticket-prereqs project.<br />

 <h2>Environments and Technologies Used</h2>